jrtnq514/date-util/README.md

 *Note: You may use the date formatter element as an html tag or in javascript.
 For either, if no format is provided the default format ("MM/dd/yyyy H:mm:ss.zzz") will be used.*

 ####For use in html
-*Note: This will display the formatted date in your html Using default format
+*Note: This will display the formatted date in your html.*
+Using default format
 ```html
 <date-util></date-util>